-An annual time series data which covers the period from 1980 to 2015 were used with economic growth measured as gross domestic product(GDP) while financial deepening index is proxied by broad money (M2) and inflation(INF) was also added.
+An annual time series data which covers the period from 1980 to 2015 was used with economic growth measured as gross domestic product(GDP) taken as the explained variable while financial sector development index proxied by broad money (M2) and inflation(INF) were taken as the regressors.
 The lagged values of GDP and inflation were also included in the regression equation.
 The stationarity of the data was determined using the Augmented Dickey Fuller test.
-Furthermore, broad money and GDP were transformed into natural logarithm, the Auto-Regressive Distributed lag (ARDL) model was constructed and employed in estimating the coefficients of the parameters of the regression equation.]
+Furthermore, broad money and GDP were transformed into natural logarithm, the Auto-Regressive Distributed lag (ARDL) model was constructed and employed in estimating the coefficients of the parameters of the regression equation.